 Straddling the borders of Brazil and Argentina is one of the world’s most spectacular set of waterfalls: Iguazu Falls.
 Its name derives from the indigenous words for ‘big water’.
-Iguazu has been named one of the natural seven wonders of the world.
-Here’s all the information you need on how to visit Iguazu Falls from Brazil side.
-Plus, how to get over to the Argentina side and where to stay on each side of the border.
+It is a UNESCO World Heritage Site and one of South America‘s natural seven wonders of the world.
+This is the best time to visit Iguazu Falls, including my recommended itinerary for 2 days, the Brazil vs the Argentina side and where to stay on each side of the border.

 This post may contain affiliate links.
 If you make a purchase, I receive a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.